thejayray/thejayray.github.io/_posts/2024/2024-04-04-time-to-let-go.md

 title: Time to Let Go or Rearrange Deck Chairs?
 ---

 I have been reading about the P.A.R.A.
 Method for organizing digital information; long story short, I need a digital reset.
 I have noted areas that normally have been well organized in my digital life are becoming less so.
-Nash talked about his use of this method in her Morning Coffee newsletter from [March 25](https://nashp.com/102#the-para-method) (my birthday by the way).
+Nash talked about his use of this method in his Morning Coffee newsletter from [March 25](https://nashp.com/102#the-para-method) (my birthday by the way).
 We got to talking and he provided me with a bit more insight into the ways in can be used.

 The crux of the idea is this (from [Luca Pallotta](https://www.lucapallotta.com/para/)):
 > Four Primary Categories (all information is organized into one of these categories, which are listed in order of actionability):